Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

   - suppress: R4017
     reason: Our resources do not support list by subscription.
 They're not top-level resources.
 To get a SecurityInsights resource, we should have a subscription as well as a resource group and Log Analytics workspace.
   - suppress: OBJECT_ADDITIONAL_PROPERTIES
     reason: 'Caused by a duplicate Resource definition in our common directory that contains systemData.
-We were instructed to supress this by Swagger reviewr.'
+We were instructed to suppress this by Swagger reviewer.'
   - suppress: GuidUsage
-    reason: 'Tenent Id should be a Guid'
+    reason: 'Tenant Id should be a Guid'
 ```

 ---